skooter500/GE1-2022-2023/assignmentreadme.md

 # What I learned

 I learned how to use ProBuilder for the first time to construct the giant floating heads, one piece at a time.
+I also added ProGrids to ensure that the ProBuilder shape I create is constructed more smoothly.
 I have also learned how to use LeanTween to make transitions for the dialogue from each head.

 # Proposal submitted earlier can go here: